Magoosh will update this post as more information becomes available.

 >> Read: LSAT-Flex Score Conversion Table (How to Predict Your LSAT Flex Score!)

-All full-length MCAT test dates have been canceled globally.
-However, The AAMC is offering a shortened MCAT for the remainder of 2020.
-This exam is 5 hours and 45 minutes long, as opposed to the normal 7 and a half hours.
-AAMC also added three new test dates: June 28, September 27, and September 28.
-If you were scheduled to take one of those exams, you should have received a cancellation email.
+At the onset of the COVID-19 pandemic, AAMC cancelled MCAT exams and then offered a shortened MCAT for the remainder of 2020.
+This exam was 5 hours and 45 minutes long, as opposed to the normal 7 and a half hours.
+AAMC also added three new test dates: June 28, September 27, and September 28, and expedited score release timelines.
+If you were scheduled to take one of the cancelled exams, you should have received a cancellation email.

 For more information direct from AAMC, read AAMC’s June 29th letter to MCAT examinees, which provides the most recent developments in regards to testing and fall 2021 admissions.